-What are the best CGI software for 3D modeling and animation?
-In this article, we have jotted down the best CGI tools based on the features on offer and the ease of use to best suits your needs.
+What is the best CGI software for 3D modeling and animation?
+In this article, we have jotted down the best CGI tools based on the features on offer and the ease of use to best suit your needs.

 - Price – Free trial / £248 monthly subscription

 Autodesk Maya is being used by many of the leading VFX and animation studios due to its vast collection of tools on offer.
 The latest version of Maya offers increased workflow and productivity with its improved user interface.